Sheriff: Missing Tennessee woman, ex-husband believed to be dead - NewsBreak

 Search crews have been actively looking for Britney Watson and her ex-husband Kevin for several days.

 On Tuesday, search teams zeroed in on a boat ramp in a wildlife area by the Hatchie River in Haywood County.
-This is where Kevin Watson, Britney Watson’s ex-husband, left his pickup truck and a note, investigators say, connected him to the disappearance of his ex-wife.Football player charged with pool cue assault of former teammate seeks youthful offender status
+This is where Kevin Watson, Britney Watson’s ex-husband, left his pickup truck and a note, investigators say, connecting him to the disappearance of his ex-wife.French nun who was world’s oldest known person dies at 118

 “In the note, he says, ‘I’m going to make it easy for your guys.’
 I can’t tell you everything verbatim but that’s one of the things he said, ‘I’m going to make it easy for your guys,'” said Haywood County Sheriff Billy Garrett.